digistackops-java-org/JAVA-Static-Project/README.md

-## Refer Tools_setup.md for Installing Tools for these Project
+## Refer Tools_setup.md for Installing Required Tools for these Project

 ### Clone the Repo
 ```